Dangerous Hamilton footpaths being fixed after 28,000 faults found

-Dangerous footpaths are undergoing urgent fixes after an innovative survey scooter proved invaluable, finding more than 28,000 faults in over 1000km of Hamilton footpaths.
+Dangerous Hamilton footpaths will be urgently repaired after an innovative survey scooter found more than 28,000 faults in more than 1000km of footpaths.

 As part of Hamilton's 10-year plan, the budget for footpath renewals was increased from $1.79 million to $4.55 million, a 400 per cent increase.